Indiana Hoosiers men's basketball: Mike Woodson era (2021–2025)

 The Hoosiers finished the 2022–23 regular season ranked No. 19 in the Associated Press poll.
 The team spent 16 weeks among the top-25 teams in the nation.
 The Hoosiers also captured a share of 2nd place in the Big Ten Conference with a 21–10 overall regular season record, 12–8 in Big Ten play, and the No. 3 seed in the Big Ten Conference tournament.
 IU advanced to the quarterfinals before losing a close game to Penn State.
 For the second year in a row, the team found themselves in the NCAA Tournament this time as a No. 4 seed, where they improved upon their performance last year by making it to the Round of 32 but falling to the No. 5 seed Miami (FL), 85–69.
 Woodson's third season didn't meet expectations as the 2023–24 Hoosiers finished 19–14 overall and 10–10 in the Big Ten.
 IU received the No. 6 seed in the Big Ten Conference tournament, where they beat Penn State for the first time that season, 61–59 with a last second tip-in by Anthony Leal.
 In the quarterfinals, IU lost to Nebraska for the third time that season, 93–66.

 The 2024–25 season ended up being Mike Woodson's final year as the head coach.
 On February 7, 2025, IU Athletics issued a statement confirming that Woodson would retire at the end of the season.
 For the second year in a row IU missed out on the 2025 NCAA Tournament.
-Turning down other post-season tournament invites, the Hoosiers finished with an overall record of 19–13 and 10–10 in Big Ten Conference play.
-Thus finishing the 4-year Mike Woodson era.
+Turning down other post-season tournament invites, the Hoosiers finished with an overall record of 19–13 and 10–10 in Big Ten Conference play, finishing the four-year Mike Woodson era.

 Darian DeVries era (2025–present)

 On March 18, 2025, West Virginia head coach Darian DeVries was hired as the 31st head coach of the IU program.
+Within weeks of the end of the 2024–25 season, all scholarship players with remaining eligibility entered the transfer portal, forcing DeVries to begin his first season with a completely new roster.
+The Hoosiers found themselves in a promising position to make the NCAA tournament for the first time since 2023 by starting 17–8; however, IU lost 5 of their last 6 regular season games.
+Finishing 10th in the conference, IU earned the No. 10 seed and faced off against No. 15 seed Northwestern, but fell 61–74.
+The Hoosiers' season concluded with an overall record of 18–14, and 9–11 in Big Ten play.
+IU missed the NCAA tournament for the third straight year, ending up in the First Four out.
+On March 15, 2026, IU announced that they would not participate in any postseason tournaments, bringing the first year under Devries to a close.